schrankf/APTOS2019_blindness_detection/docs/report.md

 \begin{figure}[h]
 \centering
-\includegraphics[width=.7\textwidth]{fig/dist.png}
+\includegraphics[width=.8\textwidth]{fig/dist.png}
 \caption{Imbalanced class distribution.}
 \end{figure}

 ### Algorithms  and Techniques

 For this project, I used a deep convolutional neural network.
-Convolutional neural networks (CNN) have been widely used and proven to be highly successful in image classification and recognition problems [REF].
+Convolutional neural networks (CNN) have been widely used and proven to be highly successful in image classification and recognition problems [7].

 A CNN takes images as input, applies filters to extract specific features, and uses a deep neural network (i.e., fully connected layers) to classify the images based on the derived features.
 Typically features are, e.g., boundaries, colors, shape, and so on.
 The output of the fully connected layers is usually probabilities for each class, while the maximum probability will be used as the predicted class, i.e., disease stage.